Continuous Space-Time Video Super-Resolution with 3D Fourier Fields: Experiments

 \subsubsection{Video frame interpolation}

 We next evaluate our approach for video frame interpolation (VFI), the complementary special case where the spatial scaling is fixed to $\times1$.
 Table~\ref{tab:decouple} (bottom) compares the pure frame interpolation capabilities of C-STVSR methods on Adobe240.
-For this analysis, we evaluate on the centerframes, for $\times8$ temporal super resolution. \\ \ours{} once more brings a substantial performance gain, demonstrating the temporal modeling power of the underlying VFF.
+For this analysis, we evaluate on the centerframes, for $\times8$ temporal super resolution.

+\ours{} once more brings a substantial performance gain, demonstrating the temporal modeling power of the underlying VFF.
 The improvement is also evident in the qualitative results in Fig.~\ref{fig:vfi_results}: Warping-based competitors suffer from artifacts caused by inaccurate optical flow that leads to misaligned features.
 Specifically, the baselines often fail to handle abrupt motion boundaries with occlusions (handrail, marked with red box) and have a tendency to incorrectly combine the two nearest input frames, producing duplicate textures (text, marked with blue box).

 In contrast, VFF obviates feature warping and thereby achieves more coherent and visibly sharper frame interpolation, supporting our claim that a native motion representation in $(x,y,t)$-space is more robust than one that depends on an external optical flow estimator.